RaumTheFool/SUNNFOLK-NOMIC/GAME 1/RULESET.md

 - **Klarkian Gift** (15 KC): Draw a Card without losing Peas.

 A Klarkian Blessing's price is divisible by 5. @Devotees get a 20% discount on Klarkian Blessings.

+## 8. KLARK AFFECTION

+Every @Player has a Klark Affection (KA) score that starts at 0.

+If you give Peas to Klark, your KA increases.
+1 Pea = 1 KA.

+At the end of the game, the @Player with the highest KA score marries Klark. <3 The @Player with the lowest becomes Klark's nemesis.